wp-plugins/ninjafirewall/readme.txt

 == Changelog ==

+= 1.3.3 =
+* File Check can now run scheduled scans on a specific interval (hourly, twicedaily or daily) and send reports by email (see "File Check > Options" menu and its contextual help).
+* Added an option to select Apache/suPHP SAPI during the installation process.
+* Added an option to write all events/alerts to the firewall log (see "Event Notifications > Log").
+* Loosened cookies sanitizing rules to reduce the risk of false-positives.

 = 1.3.2 =
 * Updated security rules to protect against new Slider Revolution/Showbiz Pro shell upload exploit (http://nin.link/fd78).